ebruno/codesamples/k8s_kind/README.md

 This has been tested on the following environments

- * Debian 12 requires kind, kubectl and docker to be installed on the system.
+ * Debian 12 and 13 requires kind, kubectl and docker to be installed on the system.
  * RHEL 10 requires kind, kubectl and podman to be installed on the system.
  * MacOS X Sequoia M4 requires kind, kubectl and docker to be installed on the system.